 A floor layout is different than a wall.
-Normally, on a floor, you would start in the center and radiate out towards the walls on either side, but we can’t do that with a wall because gravity might cause the tiles to slip downward, ruining your pattern.
+On a floor, you start in the center and radiate out towards the walls on either side, on a wall, we start at the bottom because gravity might cause the tiles to slip downward, ruining your pattern.
 You can either start at the bottom or use a ledger board in the middle.
 A ledger board is just a very straight board you screw into the wall that the tile can rest on.
-When you are done, unscrew the ledger board and tile in it’s place.
+When you are done, unscrew the ledger board and tile in its place.

-I always use a ledger board for starting out on a tub surround, in place of the first row of tiles.
-I measure it exactly the width of the first row plus grout, like this:
+I always use a ledger board for starting out on a wall, in place of the first row of tiles.
+I measure it exactly the height of the first row plus grout, like this:

 The first tile is the most important because it sets the pattern for the rest of the tile.
 In order to make the pattern perfectly even on both sides, start it like the picture below.
-To get a 45 degree angle, use a combination square (without the ruler) or draw a line with a square.
+To get a 45-degree angle, use a combination square (without the ruler) or draw a line with a trim square.

-One neat thing is that once you get that first piece exactly right, and start tiling up, the side cut pieces will all be the same size!
+One neat thing is that once you get that first piece exactly right in a herringbone tile pattern, and start tiling up, the side cut pieces will all be the same size!
 This is, of course, assuming the walls are straight.
-I usually went up several rows with whole pieces and then made a template to cut five or six tiles on the sides at one time.

 So that’s it!
 It’s not any harder than other tile patterns once you get that first tile set.
 I hear a lot that tiling scares beginning DIYers, but it’s actually one of the easier – though tedious – projects to do.
 If you can get the walls up straight, tiling is a breeze.